-SRS and SRT involve treating small tumours using several radiation beams targeted at the tumour from different directions delivering a high dose with uncompromised precision.
+SRS and SRT involve treating small tumors using several radiation beams targeted at the tumor from different directions delivering a high dose with uncompromised precision.
 Thus, the treatment requires the patient to remain still and immobilization aids such as head frame or mask (in head and neck cancers) may be used.
-SRS and SRT usually involve single or fewer sessions of treatment and are particularly suited for tumours in the brain3, lung, liver and spine.
+SRS and SRT usually involve single or fewer sessions of treatment and are particularly suited for tumors in the brain3, lung, liver and spine.

 High Dose Rate 3D Brachytherapy (HDR3DBT)

-This treatment method involves the temporary placement of tiny radiation sources very near to the tumour to allow a high dose of radiation to be delivered safely right at the tumour site while minimizing exposure to surrounding healthy tissues.
-Gynecology cancers4 and prostate cancers are tumours most commonly treated by HDR3DBT.
+This treatment method involves the temporary placement of tiny radiation sources very near to the tumor to allow a high dose of radiation to be delivered safely right at the tumour site while minimizing exposure to surrounding healthy tissues.
+Gynecology cancers4 and prostate cancers are tumors most commonly treated by HDR3DBT.